SuleimanFarah/sunpy/GSOC/GSOC-2016-hemant27.md

 **15 August – 29 August**
-Writing tidy code, tests(if required) however presently I don't know much about writing tests, improve documentation and submitting code sample.
+Writing tidy code, tests about which I plan to learn in near future, improve documentation and submitting code sample.